Staff & Board of Directors

 Board of Directors

-If you are interested in working with us, please complete this form and return by email to firstname.lastname@example.org.
+If you are interested in being a CPAC board member, please complete this form and return by email to firstname.lastname@example.org.
 Subject line: “Board Application.”
 (The form is an editable pdf.
 If you need more room please attach additional pages.)

 Applications are reviewed twice annually.
 If you are selected for consideration, you will be contacted for an interview.
 Allow up to three months for the process to be completed.